Icing out the competition: The PWHL Ottawa meets the Ottawa Senators at Sens Skills

 Having grown up dreaming of playing professional hockey, what does competing in Sens Skills mean to you?

-Savannah Harmon: "I think it's really an honor to be a part of it.
+Savannah Harmon: "I think it's really an honour to be a part of it.
 Being in Ottawa and having our first home game, having the sold-out rink, I think we're really excited to now be partnering and doing an event with the Ottawa Senators, and I think we're all really looking forward to it."

-Brianne Jenner: "Yeah, I think it's great to be welcomed into the Ottawa sports community and I think an event like Sens Skills is just so much fun.
+Brianne Jenner: "Yeah, I think it's great to be welcomed into the Ottawa sports community, and I think an event like Sens Skills is just so much fun.
 There's going to be lots of kids there.
 I think it's going to be a celebratory environment, so we're pretty excited to be involved."

 Daryl Watts: "Yeah, I think you grow up watching like the NHL All-Star Skills Competition, so to actually be able to go on the ice and just watch all the guys do the competitions and then actually participate will be really cool."